Particle method for the numerical simulation of the path-dependent McKean-Vlasov equation: Applications and numerical simulations

-Note that this extends the model of \cite{Faugeras2009}, in which the $J_{i,j}$, modeling the postsynaptic strength between population $i$ and $j$ are all constant, and that our hypotheses allow for any choice of $J_{i,j}$ that are regular enough (see Assumptions I and II).
+Note that this extends the model of \cite{Faugeras2009} and that our hypotheses allow for any choice of $J_{i,j}$ that are regular enough (see Assumption II).
 The setting \eqref{eq:Jij} should be thought of as a toy model illustrating our ability to take into account the effect of the potential trajectory on the postsynaptic strengths.
+We mention that the justification of neural mass models from the microscopic dynamics is a challenging topic in computational neuroscience \cite{Deschle_2021}.